-The $CO_2$ flux is important for understanding the balance between emission and uptake of $CO_2$ in the vegetation.
+The CO_2 flux is important for understanding the balance between emission (respiration) and uptake (photosynthesis) of CO_2 in the vegetation.
 The monitoring documents the present state, but also provides data from manipulations simulating increased temperature and increased cloud cover.
-This will provide an indication of whether the low arctic vegetation type dwarf shrub heath functions as a sink or a source of $CO_2$ now as well as in the future, where increased temperatures and cloud cover is expected.
+This will provide an indication of whether the low arctic vegetation type dwarf shrub heath functions as a sink or a source of CO_2 now as well as in the future, where increased temperatures and cloud cover is expected.